SupreethSHolla/Electrical-Mini-Project/README.md

 •	Connect Arduino to your laptop using USB cable
 •	No extra drivers needed for Arduino Uno
 •	If using a clone board, install CH340 driver

+NOTE:MAX DISTANCE FROM IR TO RECOGNIZE OBJECT IS 3CM